FuelLabs/sway-rfcs/rfcs/0000-expressive-diagnostics.md

     {fn_name}<{comma_separated_generic_params}>({args}) -> ... `
 ```

 The way how we structure those messages is, however, not standardized.
-E.g., here is an another attempt to provide a detailed error explanation, formated and conveyed in a completely different way:
+E.g., here is an another attempt to provide a detailed error explanation, formatted and conveyed in a completely different way:

 ```
 expected: {expected} \n\